-"Propelling L'Oréal into the future with Beauty Tech(3)" Barbara Lavernos Chief Technology and Operations Officer(4) In 2018, L'Oréal announced its intention to become the Beauty Tech champion and embarked on an acceleration programme putting new technologies at the heart of its strategy-its ambition being to create the beauty of the future by becoming the business of the future.
+"Propelling L'Oréal into the future with Beauty Tech(3)" Chief Technology and Operations Officer(4) Barbara Lavernos In 2018, L'Oréal announced its intention to become the Beauty Tech champion and embarked on an acceleration programme putting new technologies at the heart of its strategy-its ambition being to create the beauty of the future by becoming the business of the future.
 As well as extensively restructuring its IT(5) assets, L'Oréal has accelerated the global deployment of new technologies to everyone involved in the company and also to consumers.
 These technological solutions enable us, within the company, to transform our working methods and boost our capabilities with tech solutions based on real-time data, algorithms, and artificial intelligence.
 During the Covid-19 health crisis, L'Oréal Technologies and Beauty Tech teams have played a decisive role in ensuring business continuity and supporting the needs of employees, suppliers and consumers.
 Technologies have also enabled us to rise to the challenge presented by the acceleration of e-commerce, with demand increasing at an unprecedented rate.
 Thanks to the development of its Beauty Tech programme, L'Oréal provides its customers with highly personalised, "augmented" products and services that offer unmatched experiential quality while inventing new ways of working with its employees.
-"The Covid-19 crisis has shown that we already had everything we needed to reinvent our work, innovation and production practices" Étienne Bertin, L'Oréal Chief Information Officer
+Between 1 March and 30 June 2020.
+(2) Source: L'Oréal estimate.
+(3) New technologies for the beauty industry.
+Through 31 January 2021, then President, Research, Innovation and Technologies.
+Deputy CEO in charge of Research, Innovation and Technologies as from 1 May 2021.
+(5) Information Technology.
+55,633 employees connected remotely during the Covid-19 crisis(1) million virtual meetings organised via Microsoft Teams(2) "The Covid-19 crisis has shown that we already had everything we needed to reinvent our work, innovation and production practices" Étienne Bertin, L'Oréal Chief Information Officer

-How Beauty Tech(1) is inventing the future of beauty In order to accelerate the pace of innovation, Technologies teams have developed a specific programme known as the Tech Accelerator.
+How Beauty Tech(1) is inventing the future of beauty In order to accelerate the pace of innovation.
+Technologies teams have developed a specific programme known as the Tech Accelerator.
 The TrendSpotter application was launched as part of this initiative.
 Its detection technology relies on artificial intelligence to identify avant-garde beauty trends.
 Combined with L'Oréal's expertise, this makes it possible to quickly develop products tailored precisely to consumers' emerging expectations.
 In this increasingly uncertain context, expectations are high: improving sales forecast accuracy, ensuring product availability...
 All these challenges are addressed by Demand Sensing, another Tech Accelerator programme and a key enabler for the digital transformation of L'Oréal's supply chain.
-NEAD THE FULL ARTICLE IN THE DIGITAL ANNUAL REPORT
+READ THE FULL ARTICLE IN THE DIGITAL ANNUAL REPORT